EvenRule30/QMeet1/README.md

 - QMeet name recognition normalization for common speech parser mistakes such as “cue meet,” “queue meet,” or “cute meet”
 - Cancel/stop behavior for speech, listening, and active streamed responses
 - Listening preview clears when QMeet moves from voice capture into command processing
+- Clear Google/local calendar source labels in the Calendar panel
 - Conversation reset and backend memory reset
 - Laptop-to-Raspberry-Pi LAN testing